jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Logs and metrics are forwarded to the shared Log Analytics workspace
 - Diagnostic settings follow the same pattern as cloud resources
 - Monitoring data supports inventory, compliance, and troubleshooting
+- Monitoring is agent‑based and does not require network connectivity to Azure VNets
+- No long‑lived credentials; automation uses identity‑based access and short‑lived tokens

 The monitoring relationship is conceptual rather than network‑based and is not shown in the high‑level diagram to maintain clarity.